 Dog owners require suitable areas to exercise their dogs safely.
-Equally, other members of the community must have the ability to use open space and recreation amenities without the fear of harassment by uncontrolled dogs, and without having their enjoyment of an area impacted by dog faeces and other nuisances.
+Equally, other members of the community must have the ability to use open space and recreation amenities without the fear of uncontrolled dogs, uncollected dog faeces and other nuisances.

-- separate puppy/small dog area
+- a separate puppy/small dog area

 - dog agility equipment

-- water play area
+- a water play area

 - natural surroundings

-- off street car parking
+- off-street car parking

-If you are a victim of a dog attack, please report the incident to Council immediately by contacting us.
-You will need to give details including the date, time and location of attack, as well as a description of the offending dog and/or owner.
+We will ask you for details including the date, time, and location of the attack, as well as a description of the offending dog and/or owner.
 Please keep copies of any medical assistance required as a result of the attack.
-In some instances, Council Officers may take photographic evidence.